List of mustelids: Classification

-The family Mustelidae consists of 62 extant species belonging to 23 genera and divided into hundreds of extant subspecies, as well the extinct sea mink and Japanese otter, which are the only mustelid species to become extinct since prehistoric times.
+The family Mustelidae consists of 62 extant species belonging to 23 genera and divided into hundreds of subspecies, as well the extinct sea mink and Japanese otter, which are the only mustelid species to become extinct since prehistoric times.
 This does not include hybrid species or extinct prehistoric species.
 Modern molecular studies indicate that the 23 genera can be grouped into 8 subfamilies.
 Some prior classification schemes divided the family solely between the aquatic otters and all other species.